sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - Color dltB_alone and dlt_BC_OPM different colors for later comparison.
 Color the OPM file by segi or chain
 - Optional: remove dltC (chain A) from the dlt_BC_OPM object, before aligning
 - Command: `align dltB_alone, dlt_BC_OPM`
 	Make sure you align your protein *to* the OPM file, not the other way around.
-Your protein`s name should come first in the command.
+Your protein's name should come first in the command.
 - Delete dlt_BC_OPM
 - File → Export Molecule → Check Retain PDB IDs → Selected: dltB_alone, __not__ all → Save as a .pdb file